 A number of fishing and cultural workshops for Aboriginal children are undertaken each year as part of a state-wide program run by DPI and supported by funds from the NSW Recreational Fishing Trust.

-These workshops are undertaken in partnership with Aboriginal groups/organisations and educators, and are free to each participant.
+These workshops are undertaken in partnership with Aboriginal groups/organisations and educators, and are free to participants.

 The activities include a guided fishing session and talks on: